brendanmetzger/clime/README.md

 ## Requirements

 - PHP 7.1 +
-- install rrdtool on (homebrew on OS X, apt-get on ubuntu)
+- install rrdtool on (homebrew on OS X, apt-get on ubuntu '`sudo apt-get install librrds-perl rrdtool`)
-- install [PHP rrd extension](http://php.net/manual/en/book.rrd.php) (PECL on OSX,  `apt-get install php-rrd` on ubuntu)
+- install [PHP rrd extension](http://php.net/manual/en/book.rrd.php) (PECL on OSX,  `sudo apt-get install php-rrd` on ubuntu)
 - This is using apache

+### Ubuntu setup

+Flash [ubuntu server](https://ubuntu.com/download/iot/raspberry-pi-2-3), to microSD using with [Etcher](https://www.balena.io/etcher/).
+Setup the Raspberry Pi and plug in SD card and connect it to power and an ethernet cable directly to router.
+Check the router's config page for the Pi's IP address after connecting.

+Login to ubuntu replacing x.x.x.x with actual ip: `ssh ubuntu@x.x.x.x`—the default password is ubuntu—this must be changed on first login.

+### Server setup

+This is what I start almost all servers with in terms of apache config and php setup.
+The project does not immediately need rewrites, gd, curl, xml out of the box, but most projects eventually do want those features.
+I install git as a quick way to manage updates and deployments.

+- `sudo apt-get update`
+- `sudo apt-get install apache2`
+- `sudo apt-get install php`
+- `sudo apt-get install libapache2-mod-php`
+- `sudo apt-get install php-xml`
+- `sudo apt-get install curl`
+- `sudo apt-get install php-curl`
+- `sudo apt-get install php-gd`
+- `sudo a2enmod rewrite`
+- `sudo apachectl -k start` (if not running)
+- `sudo apt-get install git`